LPDagallier/Phylogenomics_Workshop/README.md

 #### Concatenation approach

-🚧🚧🚧 🚧🚧🚧 The concatenation approach seeks to first concatenate the MSAs of all the loci into a single MSA (or ‘supermatrix’), and then infer the species tree from the supermatrix.
+🚧🚧🚧 🚧🚧🚧 In the concatenation approach we will first concatenate the MSAs of all the loci into a single MSA (or ‘supermatrix’), and then infer the species tree from the supermatrix.

 🔎 See [Concatenation Approach](Concatenation_approach.md) for more
+details. 🚧🚧🚧 🚧🚧🚧

+## Genome skimming

-details. 🚧🚧🚧 🚧🚧🚧 \## Genome skimming 🚧🚧🚧 \[to be completed…\]
+🚧🚧🚧 \[to be completed…\] 🚧🚧🚧
-🚧🚧🚧

 ------------------------------------------------------------------------